Negend/Do-it-Too/README.md

+## Features

-## MVP
+### MVP
-Targets in order of wishful thinking starting from easiest
+Targets to produce a minimum viable product

-* mvp will be giving users an abilty to post pictures with editable ratings
+* Giving users an abilty to post pictures
-* having certain pictures posted appear on  specific pages
+* Give user ability to edit the rating on an upload
-* make it look goood
+* Make it look good
+* have uploaded pictures visbile on home page

+### Scope

-* make user membership
+* Make user membership log
-* ability to see all pictures posted by specific user
+* Ability to see all pictures posted by specific user
-* comment section
+* Give memembers a different page
+* Make uploads appear with their matching pictures
+* give users option to make password
+* allow uploads to be deleted if password is correct
+* a page for each tooder with many details on  the post
+* variable messages for each upload of the week. giving admin ability to manipulate it